-Recent investment in three-

-manufacture an 'ergo grip' of the user's hand from a gel mould.
+Recent investment in threedimensional scanning equipment has meant that we are now able to manufacture an 'ergo grip' of the user's hand from a gel mould.
 This is also useful when making multiple sets of guns as we are able to duplicate the 'fitted' stock exactly.
 This technology will come into its own for competition shooters or for those clients with multiple matched guns and will be fully operational when we move to our new factory later this year.

 Fore-end wood design has more aesthetic influence than the mechanics or the ergonomics, but still has to be comfortable to use.
-We offer several different shapes and sizes for this reason, such as slim beaver tail, beaver tail, schnabel and
+We offer several different shapes and sizes for this reason, such as slim beaver tail, beaver tail, schnabel and trigger guard with the oval hole slim game, which is almost flat-sided, ensuring that there is something to suit all tastes.